pablo-legeren/ElectricityDemand/README.md

 # Electricity Demand Forecasting

 This project focuses on forecasting electricity demand using time series techniques and machine learning.
+A significant portion of the time series analysis and modeling is done using the `skforecast` library.

 ## General Description